A quieter way out

 Wealth Management Lending, retired

-What I didn't realize until after Colin retired from alcohol was how much sharper he could actually get.
-The clarity, the patience, the speed at which he works through complex problems now.
-It's a different gear.
+It was only afterward that I realized just how much sharper Colin is now.
+The clarity, the patience, the speed with which he tackles complex problems is all just a different league.
 We met in business school seven years ago and I've watched him operate at a high level the entire time.
 But this version is something else.
-Prepared Sobriety isn't built for people in crisis.
-It's for high-performers who already function well and want to find out what they're capable of.
+Prepared Sobriety is built for high-performing professionals who already know what excellence looks like and want to know what else they're capable of.

 Doug C.